cr0wdedroom/WinSentinel-Endpoint-Threat-Visibility-and-Detection-Framework/README.md

 ## Step 2: Installing Wazuh Agent on Windows 11 & Connecting to Wazuh Manager on Kali VM
 To enable endpoint telemetry from the Windows VM, I installed and configured the Wazuh Agent, which forwards event data to the Wazuh Manager running on my Kali Linux system.

+On Kali, I generated an authentication key and added the Windows agent with a name and IP address and copied the generated key and pasted it in the Wazuh Agent registration on Windows.

+![Wazuh Manager Listed Agents](screenshots/wazuh-manager-listed-agents.png)

+On Kali, I generated an authentication key and added the Windows agent with a name and IP address and copied the generated key and pasted it in the Wazuh Agent registration on Windows.
-1) Installation Summary:
+Installation Summary:
-2) Downloaded Wazuh Agent for Windows from the official site.
+1) Downloaded Wazuh Agent for Windows from the official site.
-3) Ran the installer and completed the GUI-based setup.
+2) Ran the installer and completed the GUI-based setup.
-4) When prompted, I entered:
+3) When prompted, I entered:

   Manager IP: IP of the Kali VM

   Registration key: Generated from the Wazuh Manager using the manage_agents CLI tool.

-![Wazuh Manager Listed Agents](screenshots/wazuh-manager-listed-agents.png)

-On Kali, I generated an authentication key and added the Windows agent with a name and IP address and copied the generated key and pasted it in the Wazuh Agent registration on Windows.

 ![Wazuh Agent Running Status](screenshots/wazuh-agent-running-status.png)

 Started the Wazuh Agent from the GUI on Windows and verified connectivity from Kali.